 It’s no secret that college can get overwhelming sometimes, with the seemingly never-ending stream of assignments, quizzes and tests.
 When it feels like your studies are too much to handle, calling upon a mentor for help is invaluable.
 Whether you need some words of encouragement to assist you in forging ahead or you need help finding the courage to make a change, mentors are there for you when you need it.
 They have been in your shoes before, they understand the struggles you may be going through and can offer reassurance to help you stay on track.

 One of the hardest choices college students must make involve deciding which goals to pursue in the future.
 While turning to Google for your college advice can bring up some new ideas, nothing beats talking to a mentor one-on-one about your aspirations.
 There is no one-size-fits-all approach to the educational or professional path—your mentor understands this and can offer to share their own experience as a way of illuminating the way ahead.
-Whether you need help with deciding with major to pursue, or just simply need help filling out your FAFSA, a mentor is someone you can turn to.
+Whether you need help deciding what major to pursue, or just simply need help filling out your FAFSA, a mentor is someone you can turn to.

 A mentor can be a school counselor, a sports coach, a family member or anyone else that you can turn to for guidance.
 It can also be a teacher that you connect with one-on-one.
 They should be someone who you look up to, and who inspires you to succeed.
 Not only should a good mentor have the accolades to show their experience, but they should also be someone who you’re comfortable talking to.
 Just because someone may be an expert in your field of choice, doesn’t mean they’re approachable or easy to talk to.
 That’s why it’s a good idea to reach out to a few potential mentors and see which ones you resonate with.